lstmemery/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/course_team_event_types.rst

 ``edx.grades.subsection.score_overridden``
 ==========================================

-The server emits this event when a member of edX support staff overrides a learner's subsection score by performing one of the following actions.
+The server emits this event when a member of edX support staff overrides or removes the override of a learner's subsection score by performing one of the following actions.

 * Selecting "Suspicious" as the status of a proctored exam review.
 * Changing the status of a proctored exam review to from "Suspicious" to